tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 ### Type II special variable

 We donot expand type 2 special variables with `$`, they are just like simple variable we use in our Maat programs

 - `_` : (w) Topic variable, used mostly in blocks
 - `__` : (w) Topic variable, used mostly in blocks
-- `ENV`: a `Hash` object which contains your current environment variables
+- `ENV`: a `Map` object which contains your current environment variables
 - `PATH`: an `Array` object which contains the absolute path to directories where maat searches for modules
-- `INC`: a `Map`, each key correspond to an imported module and have a value which correspond its location in the filesystem
+- `INC`: a `Map`, which map each imported module to their path location in the filesystem
 - `SIG`: for traping signals, map a signal name to a `Fun` object to be called when given signal is trapped
 - `ARGV`: array containing command line arguments
 - `ARGC`: represents the argument count, it is an object of type `Int`